-Expats from the EU or the EEA can work in Bulgaria without a work permit.
-Other expats must secure a work permit before arriving in the country.
+Expats from the EU or the EEA can work in Bulgaria without a work permit, but non-EU expats must secure a work permit before arriving in the country.
 Work permits are requested by an employer, who must justify their reasons for employing a foreigner over a Bulgarian.

 Job market in Bulgaria

-Expats looking for employment in Bulgaria will find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies as well as in the IT and finance industries.
+Expats seeking employment in Bulgaria will likely find the most opportunities in the urban centres of Sofia, Plovdiv and Varna, working within multinational companies and in the IT, finance and engineering industries.
 Teaching English in Bulgaria is another opportunity for expats to find employment.

-Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand.
-This is because many European companies outsource their labour to Bulgaria.
-Knowledge of Bulgarian will be useful in securing employment with a local company.
+Those with multilingual proficiencies, specifically in key European languages such as Russian, English, French and German, are in demand in Bulgaria and are more likely to find a job.
+One reason for this demand is that many European companies have established outsourcing centres in Bulgaria.
+Knowledge of Bulgarian will also help secure employment with a local company.

 Finding a job in Bulgaria

-Many expats move to Bulgaria with an employment contract already in place.
+Many expats move to Bulgaria with a pre-existing employment contract.
 Otherwise, multinational companies will post listings of job offerings on their websites.
-There are also numerous online job portals which list employment opportunities for expats.
+Expats can also seek assistance from the various English-speaking recruitment agencies in Bulgaria.

 Work culture in Bulgaria

-Expats working in Bulgaria will discover that fostering and maintaining relationships are key elements of Bulgarian work culture.
-Trust is extremely important in work environments.
+Fostering and maintaining relationships is crucial to Bulgarian work culture.
+Trust is essential in work environments.
 Relationships may form slowly, as Bulgarians tend to take their time getting to know new colleagues.

-Although Bulgarians tend to be direct and cooperative, deference is given to age and seniority.
+Although Bulgarians generally value directness and cooperation, they may also show deference to age and seniority.
 Otherwise, the work culture in Bulgaria is not overtly different from the work culture in other EU nations.